-The Proj ject Authority for the Contract is: (to be provided upon contract award) Name: Title: Organiza Address Telepho Facsimil E-mail a :ne : Work is the technologies discussed authorized ject Authority is the representative of the department or agency for whom the being carried out under the Contract and is responsible for all matters concerning nical content of the Work under the Contract.
-Technical matters may be ed with the Project Authority, however the Project Authority has no authority to e changes to the scope of the Work.
-Changes to the scope of the Work can only e through a contract amendment issued by the Contracting Authority.
-6.5.3 Contrac etor's Representative (to be provided upon contract award) Address Telepho Facsimil ne : Proact ive Discl osure of Contracts with Former Public Servants a Publi informa disclos ic Service ation will b ormation on its status, with respect to being a former public servant in receipt of Superannuation Act (PSSA) pension, the Contractor has agreed that this be reported on departmental websites as part of the published proactive is, in accordance with Contracting Policy Notice: 2012-2 of the Treasury Board anada.
-Payme ent 6.7.1 Basis of f Payment 6.7.1.1 In consideration of the Contractor satisfactorily completing all of its obligations under the Contract, the Contractor will be paid firm price, as specified in Annex B for a cost of \$ (insert the amount at contract award).
+The Project Authority for the Contract is: (to be provided upon contract award)

+The Project Authority is the representative of the department or agency for whom the Work is being carried out under the Contract and is responsible for all matters concerning the technical content of the Work under the Contract.
+Technical matters may be discussed with the Project Authority, however the Project Authority has no authority to authorize changes to the scope of the Work.
+Changes to the scope of the Work can only be made through a contract amendment issued by the Contracting Authority.

+6.5.3 Contractor's Representative (to be provided upon contract award) Name: Title: Organiz Addres Telepho Facsim E-mail s:one : 6.6 Proactive Disclosure of Contracts with Former Public Servants By providing information on its status, with respect to being a former public servant in receipt of a Public Service Superannuation Act (PSSA) pension, the Contractor has agreed that this information will be reported on departmental websites as part of the published proactive disclosure reports, in accordance with Contracting Policy Notice: 2012-2 of the Treasury Board Secretariat of Canada.
+6.7 Payment 6.7.1 Basis of Payment 6.7.1.1 In consideration of the Contractor satisfactorily completing all of its obligations under the Contract, the Contractor will be paid firm price, as specified in Annex B for a cost of \$ (insert the amount at contract award).
 Customs duties are included and Applicable Taxes are extra.
 Canada will not pay the Contractor for any design changes, modifications or interpretations of the Work, unless they have been approved, in writing, by the Contracting Authority before their incorporation into the Work 6.7.1.2 All prices and amounts of money in the Contract are exclusive of the Goods and Services Tax (GST) or Harmonized Sales Tax (HST), whichever is applicable, unless otherwise indicated.
 GST or HST, to the extent applicable, will be incorporated into all invoices and progress claims for goods supplied or work performed and will be paid by Her Majesty.
 The Contractor agrees to remit to Canada Revenue Agency any GST or HST paid or due.
 6.7.1.3 Any payment by Her Majesty under this contract is subject to there being an appropriation for the fiscal year in which the payment is to be made.

-6.7.2 Limitation of Expenditure

-- 1. Canada's total liability to the Contractor under the Contract must not exceed \$.
-Customs duties are included and Applicable Taxes are extra. - 2.
-No increase in the total liability of Canada or in the price of the Work resulting from any design changes, modifications or interpretations of the Work, will be authorized or paid to the Contractor unless these design changes, modifications or interpretations have been approved, in writing, by the Contracting Authority before their incorporation into the Work.
+6.7.2 Limitation of Expenditure Canada's total liability to the Contractor under the Contract must not exceed \$ Customs duties are included and Applicable Taxes are extra.

+- 2. No increase in the total liability of Canada or in the price of the Work resulting from any design changes, modifications or interpretations of the Work, will be authorized or paid to the Contractor unless these design changes, modifications or interpretations have been approved, in writing, by the Contracting Authority before their incorporation into the Work.
 The Contractor must not perform any work or provide any service that would result in Canada's total liability being exceeded before obtaining the written approval of the Contracting Authority.
 The Contractor must notify the Contracting Authority in writing as to the adequacy of this sum: - a. when it is 75 percent committed, or - b. four (4) months before the contract expiry date, or - as soon as the Contractor considers that the contract funds provided are inadequate for the completion of the Work, whichever comes first. - 3.
 If the notification is for inadequate contract funds, the Contractor must provide to the Contracting Authority a written estimate for the additional funds required.
 Provision of such information by the Contractor does not increase Canada's liability.